 We highly recommend renting a car to tour the North of Scotland.
 But if you can’t Get Your Guide has some good tours from Inverness.The John O’Groats and Caithness Tour from Inverness is a day tour to Inverness that will give you the highlights of the North Coast.

 The 3 Day Orkeny Explorer takes you to sights like Dunrobin Castle and Duncansby Head all the way to Caithness and Dunnet Head.

 We took a tour with Caithness Wildlife Tours and loved it.
 If you want more information about the area make sure to look them up!

 Though Dunnet Head is slightly off the beaten path for those driving along the highland’s main route, the site is, in fact, part of the North Highland Way.
 The Northern Way is a collection of single track roads and walking, horse riding, and cycling paths between the nearby villages of John o Groats and Durness—so why not pair up Dunnet Head with a bit of inter-village exploration?

 Once you arrive, make sure you take the time to hike the path behind the lighthouse—it leads to the top of a hill with unbeatable views of the cliffs, and passes a handful of old army buildings along the way.

-One of the most notable hikes in the area is Duncansby Head near John O'Groats which is 14 miles east of Dunnet Head.
-It is here you'll witness the Duncansby Stacks and the dramatic sea gullies known as the Geo of Sclaites.
+One of the most notable hikes in the area is Duncansby Head near John O’Groats which is 14 miles east of the village of Dunnet Head.
+It is here you’ll witness the Duncansby Stacks and the dramatic sea gullies known as the Geo of Sclaites.

 A Visit to the Scottish Highlands is a trip you’ll never forget.
 It may be off the well-trodden paths of Edinburgh or Glasgow, but here you will witness rugged terrain, very few tourists and a way of life that has seemed to stand still.